hawk/lux/doc/lux.md

 **--require Var=Value**
 Require that the given variable is set.
 The script will fail if the variable not is set.
-This option can be used multiple times, which means that all given Vars are required to be set.
+This option can be used multiple times, which means that all given `Var`s are required to be set.
 Typically require is used to test on presence of environment variables. `--require` is intended to be used as `[config require=Var]` or `[config require=Var=Value]` statements within scripts.
 The